Project Overview

 Project overview

-As a low-lying coastal town, Weymouth is at risk of coastal erosion and flooding from the sea and flooding from the river and surface waterIf a severe weather event takes place in Weymouth, thousands of homes and businesses could be flooded.
+As a low-lying coastal town, Weymouth is at risk of coastal flooding and erosion from the sea and flooding from surface water and the river.
+If a severe weather event takes place in Weymouth, thousands of homes and businesses could be flooded.

 An OBC is a document required by the UK Government Treasury when government funds are requested.
-The OBC will investigate costs and benefits of a range of options, then recommend the preferred options to improve Weymouth’s resilience to flood and erosion risks.
+The OBC will investigate costs and benefits of a range of options, then recommend the preferred options to improve Weymouth’s resilience to coastal flood and erosion risks.

-This OBC project will build on earlier work carried out by Dorset Council and the Environment Agency exploring possible options for managing flood and coastal erosion risk in Weymouth.
+This OBC project will build on earlier work carried out by Dorset Council and the Environment Agency exploring possible options for managing coastal flood and erosion risk in Weymouth.
 The earlier work recommended a phased approach to improve resilience in three stages:

 • up to 2042